-- The scan rate must be longer than 10 seconds. - Routine maintenance is essential for accurate rainfall measurements.
+- The poll or measurement rate must be longer than 10 seconds to ensure the internal measurement timing of the ClimaVue 50 G2 is not interrupted. - Routine maintenance is essential for accurate rainfall measurements.
 Debris blocking the inlet (funnel, spring, downspout, and flared hole) can result in under reporting of rainfall.
-Debris blocking the downspout screen can result in over reporting of rainfall. - When attaching the extension cable to the ClimaVue 50 cable, only hand tighten the connectors.
-Using tools to tighten the connectors can permanently weld the stainless steel connectors together. - When cleaning or handling, avoid more than light pressure on the sonic transducers. - When cleaning, do not immerse the sensor in water and do not touch the temperature sensor needle. - Before integrating the ClimaVue 50 into a system, make sure to follow the recommended installation instructions and have the proper protections in place to safeguard sensors from damage. - This non-heated sensor is not suitable for solid precipitation or riming environments (Snow and ice accumulation [p.
-23]). - Heavy rains and strong winds can temporarily affect the accuracy of the measurements (Heavy rain and strong wind [p.
-24]).
+Debris blocking the downspout screen can result in over reporting of rainfall. - When attaching the extension cable to the ClimaVue 50 G2 cable, only hand tighten the connectors.
+Using tools to tighten the connectors can permanently weld the stainless steel connectors together. - When cleaning or handling, apply only light pressure on the sonic transducers. - When cleaning, do not immerse the sensor in water and do not touch the temperature sensor needle. - Before integrating the ClimaVue 50 G2 into a system, make sure to follow the recommended installation instructions and have the proper protections in place to safeguard sensors from damage. - This non-heated sensor is not suitable for solid precipitation or riming environments (Snow and ice accumulation [p.
+25]). - Heavy rains and strong winds can temporarily affect the accuracy of the measurements (Heavy rain and strong wind [p.
+25]).